 Emergency Contingency Plan

-The Duluth Airport Authority (DAA) has prepared this Emergency Contingency Plan pursuant to §42301 of the FAA Modernization and Reform Act of 2012 on behalf of the Duluth International Airport; a commercial airport.
-Questions regarding this plan can be directed to Blaine Peterson, Operations Director, at firstname.lastname@example.org.
+The Duluth Airport Authority (DAA) has prepared this Emergency Contingency Plan pursuant to 49 U,S,C, § 42301 on behalf of the Duluth International Airport: a commercial airport.
+Questions regarding this plan can be directed to Mark Papko, Director of Operations, at firstname.lastname@example.org.

 This plan describes how, following excessive tarmac delays and to the extent practicable, the Duluth International Airport will: